-- 1. Except when this table authorizes, a commander may not order a reservist to duty and then place the reservist on temporary duty at another location for the full period of Other Training Duty, Active Duty for Operational Support, or Annual Training.
-When a reservist reports to a location for the sole purpose of transportation to an Other Training Duty, Active Duty for Operational Support, or Annual Training site, the Active Duty order contains reporting instructions in the "Remarks" section (see note 3 for the deployment of a unit for Annual Training).
-(T-2) - 2.
-A training requirement programmed in advance is primarily mission related and independent of the reservist who is to receive the training.
+- 1.Except when this table authorizes, a commander may not order a reservist to duty and then place the reservist on temporary duty at another location for the full period of OTD, ADOS or AT.
+When a reservist reports to a location for the sole purpose of transportation to an OTD, ADOS or AT site, the active duty order must contain reporting instructions in the "Remarks" section (see note 3 for the deployment of a unit for AT).
+(T-2) - 2.A training requirement programmed in advance is primarily mission related and independent of the reservist who is to receive the training.
 Also, program travel funds in advance (included in the current year appropriation) to support such a requirement.
-For an Individual Reservist assigned to a General Officer position, send a request for advanced approval to AF/REG through ARPC/DPA.
-(T-2) - 3.
-Include time required for unit deployments in the duration of Annual Training and credit toward the 14- day requirement. - 4.
-Waiver Authority: Individual Reservists assigned/attached to overseas locations do not require a waiver to travel to their unit.
-For Annual Training at a location other than the assigned/attached unit, a waiver is required.
-(T-2) For Individual Reservists not assigned to overseas locations, the applicable commander must provide justification to HQ RIO/CC for approval, unless the agency requesting overseas training uses military air space available travel or otherwise funds the overseas travel and per diem.
+For an IR assigned to a General Officer position, a request for advanced approval must be sent to AF/REG through ARPC/DPA.
+(T-2) - 3.Include time required for unit deployments in the duration of AT and credit toward the 14-day requirement. - 4.
+Waiver Authority: IRs assigned/attached to overseas locations do not require a waiver to travel to their unit.
+For AT at a location other than the assigned/attached unit, a waiver is required.
+For IRs not assigned to overseas locations, the applicable commander must provide justification to HQ RIO/CC for approval, unless the agency requesting overseas training uses military air space available travel or otherwise funds the overseas travel and per diem.
 (T-2).
 Justifications include unique nature of training and reasons why similar training cannot be provided at unit of assignment/attachment or without incurring overseas travel.

 5. Variations in itinerary are not to be used in lieu of adequate planning, nor is it interpreted as granting blanket travel authorization.
-(T-2) They should be authorized only when essential for training or the success of the mission.
-Do not authorize variations in an order when the purpose is to attend a school or course of instruction except when unspecified field trips or flight training courses are necessary and authorized by the Education and Training Course Announcement (ETCA) website (i.e., https://www.my.af.mil/etcacourses/).
-(T-2) The approval authority cited in the Air Force Form 1289, Application for Active Duty Training (Reserve Personnel Appropriations Tour), section IV, and web orders transaction system request has to provide justification for "Variations in Itinerary" or travel to more than one location and forward with the Annual Training application.
-Variations required after publication of orders are the responsibility of the unit and are accomplished using DD 1610, Request and Authorization for Temporary Duty Travel of DoD Personnel.
+They should be authorized only when essential for training or the success of the mission.
+Units must not authorize variations in an order when the purpose is to attend a school or course of instruction except when unspecified field trips or flight training courses are necessary and authorized by the Education and Training Course Announcement (ETCA) website (https://usaf.dps.mil/teams/app10-etca/sitepages/home.aspx).
+(T-2) The approval authority cited in the Air Force Form 1289, Application for Active Duty Training (Reserve Personnel Appropriations Tour), section IV, and web orders transaction system request has to provide justification for "Variations in Itinerary" or travel to more than one location and forward with the AT application.
+Variations required after publication of orders are the responsibility of the unit and are accomplished using DD Form 1610, Request and Authorization for Temporary Duty Travel of DoD Personnel.